 The March for Life will be held Friday, January 19, 2018, on the National Mall, during a block of time built into the Evangelicals for Life conference.
 All EFL attendees who are able to march are encouraged to do so.

-The March for Life rally will begin at 12 p.m. on the grounds of the Washington Monument, near the corner of 15th Street and Constitution Avenue NW.
+The March for Life rally will begin at 12 p.m. on the National Mall, near the corner of 12th Street NW and Madison Drive NW.
 The March itself will begin at 1 p.m., starting from the rally site and proceeding along the Mall before concluding at the U.S. Supreme Court.

 The rally/march site is a short walk from the JW Marriott.
-As you exit through the main hotel entrance, walk south (turn left) along 14th Street for approximately one block, until you reach Constitution Avenue.
-Then turn right at Constitution and proceed west for one block.
+As you exit through the main hotel entrance, walk south (turn left) along 14th Street for one and a half blocks, until you reach Madison Drive NW.
+Then turn left at Madison Drive NW and proceed east for one block.
 Or simply follow the crowd!

 More details on the March for Life available here.